Thank you for subscribing

 • The cooktop will have to have an interlock mechanism that ensures the extraction fan automatically turns on when the BBQ is being used.

-“If your area is considered enclosed then a suitable exhaust canopy will need to be installed with a number of requirements that you should check with your trade professional, such as ensuring the range hood or exhaust fan is installed at the correct height above the cooktop and making sure burners have enough clearance from surrounding walls and surfaces.”
+If your area is considered enclosed, then a suitable exhaust canopy will need to be installed with a number of requirements that you should check with a professional tradesperson, such as ensuring the range hood or exhaust fan is installed at the correct height above the cooktop and making sure burners have enough clearance from surrounding walls and surfaces.

 What materials should you consider for an outdoor kitchen?

-Being outdoors, your kitchen will not only be more exposed to changes in temperature, rain, moisture and even damage from the sun, but also to slips and spills from all the rad garden parties you’ll be hosting once it’s built.
+Being outdoors, your kitchen will not only be more exposed to changes in temperature, rain, moisture and even damage from the sun, but also to slips and spills from all the garden parties you’ll be hosting once it’s built.

-“All of these factors should be considered when selecting surfaces and materials to ensure they do not deteriorate or discolour with time,” Kieran says.
+"All of these factors should be considered when selecting surfaces and materials to ensure they do not deteriorate or discolour with time," Davies says.
+"You’ll also need to ensure any cooking surfaces comply with building standards.
+For example, you wouldn’t put a gas barbecue on a timber bench."

 What is the best layout for an outdoor kitchen?

-If you're building your kitchen in a spacious al-fresco area, an L-shape can work nicely - you can put the barbecue or grill plate on one side and then have your fridge and any additional storage, as well as a sink or preparation area on the other side.
+If you're building your kitchen in a spacious alfresco area, an L-shape can work nicely: you can put the barbecue or grill plate on one side and then have your fridge and any additional storage, as well as a sink or preparation area, on the other side.
 You can even add some bench stools along the free side to keep your cooking social.
 If you've got the space, go one further and make it a U-shape.

 If your space doesn't allow for an L-shape, the single-wall design is a classic for a reason.
 It's simple, requires less room and can be applied to most settings.
 A single-wall kitchen can take up as much or as little room as you need and works well in more compact areas, such as a balcony or apartment settings.